maxsuel-fa/self-organization-of-robots/README.md

 ```bash
 python run.py
 ```
-Runs one simulation with the parameters hard‑coded inside `run.py`, printing step‑by‑step logs until the grid is waste‑free.
+Runs one simulation with parameters defined in `run.py`.

 <a id="batch"></a>
 ### 4.3 Batch Experiments